gobuffalo/pop/README.md

 Note that the `database.yml` file is also a Go template, so you can use Go template syntax.
 There are two special functions that are included, `env` and `envOr`.

 * `env` - This function will look for the named environment variable and insert it into your file.
-This is useful for configuration production databases without having to store secret information in your repository. `{{ env "DATABASE_URL" }}`
+This is useful for configuring production databases without having to store secret information in your repository. `{{ env "DATABASE_URL" }}`
 * `envOr` - This function will look for the named environment variable and use it.
 If the variable can not be found a default value will be used. `{{ envOr "MYSQL_HOST" "localhost" }}`

 You can generate a default configuration file using the `init` command: